 Can you believe it’s Wednesday again?
 I’m not sure if I can or not.
 But here we are, another Wednesday morning, and another chance for us to have a little catch up.
 Can you believe it’s been two weeks?

 I get it.
-We’re all tired of reading that C-word.
+We’re all tired of reading that C-word, even after just two weeks of a lockdown.
 We want outside again.
 I know for a fact that all I want right now is a walk along the beaches of the north coast, a drink in the Harbour Bar, and dinner in one of the restaurants up north.
 I don’t even need out of the country – even though that would be lovely.
 No, I am just craving being allowed to go somewhere and do something different.